Alibaba co-founder Jack Ma to donate 500,000 coronavirus test kits, 1 million face masks to the US

-On Sunday, Ma tweeted an image of the "first shipment" of face masks and test kits, saying they were taking off from Shanghai.
+On Sunday, Ma joined Twitter and tweeted an image of the "first shipment" of face masks and test kits, saying it was taking off from Shanghai.
+It's unclear who is receiving or distributing them.

 A lack of test kits has so far prevented the US from assessing the full extent of the virus' spread.

-As of Thursday, there were more than 1,200 cases of coronavirus reported in the US and 36 deaths, according to the Centers for Disease Control and Prevention.
-About 13,000 tests have been conducted for the virus in the United States so far.
-During a congressional hearing Thursday, CDC Director Dr. Robert Redfield said all Americans will have access to free testing.
+On Monday, the Jack Ma Foundation also announced donations to Europe and Africa.

-Coronavirus deaths worldwide have topped 5,000, with more than 136,000 confirmed cases.
-On March 11, the World Health Organization declared the coronavirus a pandemic.
+As of Monday, coronavirus deaths worldwide have topped 6,700, with 175,000 confirmed cases.
+On March 11, the World Health Organization declared a pandemic.

-Ma has also reportedly donated masks to Japan and is looking to send masks and test kits to countries in Europe, including Italy and France.
+"Drawing from my own country's experience, speedy and accurate testing and adequate personal protective equipment for medical professionals are the most effective in preventing the spread of the virus," Ma said in the statement shared Friday on Twitter.
+"We can't beat this virus unless we eliminate boundaries to resources and share our know-how and hard-earned lessons."

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.

-Discuss: Alibaba co-founder Jack Ma donates 500,000 coronavirus test kits to US
+Discuss: Alibaba's Jack Ma donating coronavirus test kits, masks to US, Europe, Africa

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.